Raushan2709/Check-vowel-C/README.md

 # Check-vowel-C
-it is a program to check the user entered is consonent or a vowel....
+it is a program to check the user entered is consonent or a vowel..